All Episodes

 What a great country.

-In in Canada, in Canada, my columns are not protected free speech, but in America, Larry Craig's foot movements under the bathroom uh men's room stall divider is protected free speech under the First Amendment.
+But in America, Larry Craig's foot movements under the bathroom men's room stall divider is protected free speech under the First Amendment.

 What a great country.

-And ever since then, ever since then, I have not attacked imams in print, uh, but I always make a point of hitting on them whenever I encounter them in airport bathrooms because it's far safer, and as Larry Craig, uh Senator Larry Craig taught us, it's protected speech under the First Amendments.
+And ever since then, ever since then, I have not attacked imams in print, but I always make a point of hitting on them whenever I encounter them in airport bathrooms because it's far safer.

-Um the Washington Post is beginning to uh not just because it's uh it's fired uh Catherine Graham's granddaughter as publisher and replaced her with a uh as all the sinister news coverage says, Reagan administration appointee.
+The Washington Post is beginning to, not just because it's fired Catherine Graham's granddaughter as publisher and replaced her with a, as all the sinister news coverage says, Reagan administration appointee.

 Herky jerky.

-Once again, this is a hold that the president helped dig himself into and one that was easily foreseen.
+Once again, this is a hole that the president helped dig himself into and one that was easily foreseen.

 Once again, he looks weak and uncertain, not in control of his game.